sarahshi/PyIRoGlass/docs/introduction.rst

 Introduction and Citation
 =========================

-Welcome to ``PyIRoGlass``: An Open-Source, Bayesian MCMC Algorithm for Fitting Baselines to FTIR Spectra of Basaltic-Andesitic Glasses. ``PyIRoGlass`` is an open-source Python3 tool for determining $\mathrm{H_2O}$ and $\mathrm{CO_2}$ species concentrations in the transmission FTIR spectra of basaltic to andesitic glasses.
+Welcome to ``PyIRoGlass``: An Open-Source, Bayesian MCMC Algorithm for Fitting Baselines to FTIR Spectra of Basaltic-Andesitic Glasses. ``PyIRoGlass`` is an open-source `Python` tool for determining :math:`H_{2}O` and :math:`CO_{2}` species concentrations in the transmission FTIR spectra of basaltic to andesitic glasses.

-``PyIRoGlass`` has been reviewed and published at Volcanica.
+``PyIRoGlass`` has been reviewed and published at Volcanica :cite:p:`Shietal2024`.
 Please refer to the manuscript for a more detailed description of the development and validation of the method.
 If you use this package in your work, please cite:

 .. code-block:: console